Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Itinerary of Weil-Petersson geodesic segments

 \subsection{Isolated annular subsurfaces}

-In this subsection we prove two combinatorial lemmas which together with the fellow traveling property of hierarchy paths between narrow pairs (Theorem \ref{thm : fellowtr}) provide us with a combinatorial frame work in which we will be able to control length-functions along WP geodesics.
+In this subsection we prove some combinatorial lemmas which together with the fellow traveling property of hierarchy paths between narrow pairs (Theorem \ref{thm : fellowtr}) provide us with a combinatorial frame work in which we will be able to control length-functions along WP geodesics.
+We also introduce the notion of an {\it isolated annular subsurface}, Definition \ref{def : isolatedann}.

-\textbf{Bounded combinatorics:} Given $R, R'>0$ and a subsurface $Z$, we say that $Z$ has $(R,R')-$bounded combinatorics between a pair of partial markings/laminations $\mu_{1}$ and $\mu_{2}$ if for any essential, proper, non-annular subsurface $Y \subsetneq Z$ the subsurface projection be bounded as
+{\bf Bounded combinatorics:} Given $R, R'>0$ and a subsurface $Z$, we say that $Z$ has $(R,R')-$bounded combinatorics between a pair of partial markings or laminations $\mu_{1}$ and $\mu_{2}$ if for any proper essential non-annular subsurface $Y \subsetneq Z$,